Temple Israel (Tulsa, Oklahoma): Early history, South Cheyenne building

-Temple Israel was founded in December 1914, and joined the Union of American Hebrew Congregations (now Union for Reform Judaism) in 1915.
+Temple Israel was founded in December 1914, and joined the Union of American Hebrew Congregations (now the Union for Reform Judaism) in 1915.
 That year the congregation held its first services, for Rosh Hashanah.
 Its first religious leader was Abraham J. Feldman, who, at the time, was studying at the Reform Hebrew Union College in Cincinnati.
 He served until 1915.
 In 1917, the members hired Jacob B. Menkes as their first rabbi.
 A 1910 graduate of the Jewish Theological Seminary of America, he served until 1919; at the time, the congregation had just 54 members.

 That year the congregation occupied its first permanent building (until then services had been held in a series of temporary premises), at a cost of $75,000 (today $).
 Located at 1306 South Cheyenne (at 14th Street), it was, according to some sources, the oldest synagogue building in Oklahoma.
 It was eventually abandoned and fell into disuse, occupied only by the homeless seeking shelter, and was severely damaged by a fire on January 27, 2009, in which the roof and floors collapsed.
 In 2009, real estate developer Kevin Stephens stated that he planned to move forward with plans to save its facade and develop the building into a center for sustainability, community, and non-profit space.

 Charles B. Latz, a 1914 graduate of Hebrew Union College, succeeded Menkes as rabbi in 1919.
 That same year a synagogue sisterhood was formed, followed the next year by a brotherhood.
 During the early 1920s the Tulsa All Souls Unitarian Church (founded 1921) met for a time in Temple Israel's building.
 At that time, some members proposed hiring the rabbi of Tulsa's Orthodox synagogue B'nai Emunah and merging with that congregation; the members were even willing to use the Orthodox siddur and wear kippahs; the merger did not go through.

 Latz served until 1924.
 He was followed by Samuel S. Kaplan, a 1920 graduate of Hebrew Union College, who served from 1924 to 1927, then Jacob P. Krohngold, who joined in 1927.
 1929 saw three rabbis at Temple Israel; Krohngold, who left that year, Benjamin Kelsen, who came and left that year, and Hyman Iola, a 1921 graduate of Hebrew Union College.